-The term 'Exchange Rate' is included in the Banking edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Exchange Rate' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In finance and business, exchange rates are also known as Forex Rates, foreign exchange rates, or FX rates.
 These exchange rates are the rates that are valid between two currencies.
 They are stated in terms of one currency’s value in the other currency.
 Such an exchange rate is also the foreign nation’s currency value as stated in the currency of the home nation.

 There are various distinctions within the category of exchange rates.
 Present day exchange rates are termed spot exchange rates.
 Exchange rates which are quoted to you and traded today but available for payment and delivery in the future on a particular date are called forward exchange rates.

 It is instructive to look at some examples.
 If the GBP/USD rate is 1.60, then it means that the exchange rate of the British Pound garners $1.60 in US dollars.
 Alternatively, a USD/CHF rate of .97 would mean that only .97 of a Swiss Franc will buy one U.S. dollar.

 Exchange rates are determined on the foreign exchange market.
 This is the largest single market on the whole planet, trading literally trillions of dollars in currency values every single day.
 It is estimated that this market exceeds three trillion dollars in U.S. valued currencies on a given trading day.
 This market trades six days a week, and is only closed from Friday at 5PM New York time until Sunday afternoon at 3PM New York Time.